-)-- Councilwoman Cherelle L. Parker (9th District) was joined by Mayor Jim Kenney, State Senator Art Haywood, Philadelphia Commerce Director Harold T. Epps and several other community, business, labor and religious leaders to cut the ribbon on an award-winning revitalization project on the Vernon Road Commercial Corridor in East Mt.
-Airy.
+Councilwoman Cherelle L. Parker (9th District) was joined by Mayor Jim Kenney, State Senator Art Haywood, Philadelphia Commerce Director Harold T. Epps and other leaders to cut the ribbon on an award-winning revitalization project on the Vernon Road Commercial Corridor in Philadelphia's East Mt.
+Airy neighborhood.

 “We are absolutely thrilled to be able to deliver these long overdue improvements to neighbors and business owners, who have been working with us to transform Vernon Road for more than a decade,” Parker said.
 “This project models the benefits of strong public and private partnerships, as well as our commitment to investing in and transforming our neighborhood commercial corridors and stabilizing our middle neighborhoods.
 With homeownership rates greater than 70 percent and over a dozen long-term businesses on this avenue, our residents and small business owners are seeing their tax dollars at work.”

 The project, which was funded via a public-private partnership between the City, Commonwealth of Pennsylvania and Wells Fargo, includes 14 storefront façade improvements; converting street lights to new LED lighting; new signage and banners branding the commercial corridor and community as Mt.
 Airy; installation of BigBelly trash bins, planters and tree lights; beautification of the island at the intersection of Michener Avenue and Vernon Road; and, most importantly, new security cameras to increase public safety.
 The storefront design received the Best Block Impact Award from the Philadelphia Department of Commerce and Community Design Collaborative as part of the 2018 Storefront Challenge.